 The evolution of predictive demand forecasting will involve the integration of various data sources and advanced analytics techniques.
 With the rise of the Internet of Things (IoT), businesses will have access to real-time data from connected devices, enabling them to capture and analyze demand signals in real-time.

-Moreover, predictive demand forecasting will become more collaborative and interdisciplinary.
+Predictive demand forecasting will become more collaborative and interdisciplinary.
 Businesses will not only rely on internal data but also leverage external data sources such as social media, customer reviews, and industry trends.
-By combining multiple data streams, businesses can gain a holistic view of demand and make more accurate predictions.
+Combining multiple data streams, businesses can gain a holistic view of demand and make more accurate predictions.

 Understanding Predictive Demand Forecasting with Graphite Note